How to Ship Oversized & Heavy Haul Freight: Weigh Your Options

 What’s the Biggest Piece of Advice to Remember?

-We’ve said this before, but we’ll say it again — be 100% accurate and clear with your measurements at all times.
+We’ve said this before, but we’ll say it again — be 100% accurate and clear with your measurements from the start.

 Failing to do so can jeopardize the success of your shipment and create some extremely expensive issues to resolve.

-If you have a demanding heavy haul load and you know just what equipment you need to move it, we’ll be happy to source it for you.
+If you have an oversized or heavy haul load and you know just what equipment you need to move it, we’ll be happy to source it for you.

-And if your complex freight is keeping you up at night worried that you have no idea how you’re going to transport it, we can help with that too.
+And if that freight is keeping you up at night worried that you have no idea how you’re going to transport it, we can help with that too.